Marilyn Hartman: History

 On January 14, 2018, Hartman snuck onto a British Airways flight from Chicago O'Hare to London Heathrow; prosecutors said that she had walked past two TSA Precheck agents by using her hair to conceal her face.
 Hartman had failed the previous day to board a flight to Connecticut, but had stayed overnight at O'Hare.
 Not having a passport, British immigration officials sent her back to the U.S., where she was arrested and charged with theft.
 She pleaded guilty to one count of trespassing at an airport and the other charges were dismissed; Hartman was sentenced to 18 months' probation and mental health counseling, and was banned from being on any airport property without a valid ticket in her name.

 On October 11, 2019, Hartman was arrested while trying to pass through security without a boarding pass or identification, again at O'Hare.
 At the time Hartman was still on probation from the London incident.
 She was detained at the Cook County Jail until 2020, when she was released from jail as part of initiatives to prevent the transmission of COVID-19.

 On March 16, 2021, Hartman was arrested at O'Hare prior to reaching TSA checkpoints.
 She was detected after she left the transitional housing facility where she was staying and her electronic monitor triggered an alarm.
 She claimed she was compelled to flee to the airport when she became upset after an interview she had conducted with WBBM-TV had unexpectedly aired.

 On March 3, 2022, Hartman pleaded guilty in Cook County Court to felony trespass and escape from electronic monitoring and was sentenced to two years and 18 months in prison for both charges, but she received credit for two years and five months already served.
 Prosecutors had dropped all other pending charges.
 In a statement, Hartman explained that she was "happy to move on with my life."

 Reaction

-In March 2021, Chicago Tribune columnist Eric Zorn described Hartman's conduct as a "sad story" and that interviews with her revealed "no hint of menace, but plenty of pathos, paranoia, and confusion."
-Zorn wrote that Hartman had revealed "holes and vulnerabilities in airport security" and that her case called for mental health treatment "in a safe, therapeutic setting" rather than imprisonment.
+In March 2021, the Chicago Tribune columnist Eric Zorn described Hartman's conduct as a "sad story" and said interviews with her revealed "no hint of menace, but plenty of pathos, paranoia, and confusion."
+He wrote that Hartman had revealed "holes and vulnerabilities in airport security" and that her case called for mental health treatment "in a safe, therapeutic setting" rather than imprisonment.